janaSunrise/Anime-face-generation-DCGAN/README.md

 script as I have provided in the repository, or download any one dataset as shown in the script, or make your own following the steps given below.

-Here are the kaggle datasets I suggest going for,
+Here are the kaggle datasets I suggest using for training.
 - [splcher/animefacedataset](https://kaggle.com/splcher/animefacedataset)
 - [soumikrakshit/anime-faces](https://kaggle.com/soumikrakshit/anime-faces)
 - [scribbless/another-anime-face-dataset](https://kaggle.com/scribbless/another-anime-face-dataset)